ericburger/crossbardocs/pages/docs/Cookie-Tracking.md

-## Introduction
+# Cookie Tracking

 Cookie tracking identifies and tracks WAMP-over-WebSocket client connections using HTTP cookies.

-Cookie tracking can be enabled on [WebSocket-](WebSocket-Transport) and [Web-Transport](Web-Transports-and-Services).
-It is not available on other transport types such as [RawSocket](RawSocket-Transports).
+Cookie tracking can be enabled on [WebSocket-](WebSocket-Transport) and [Web-Transport](Web-Transport-and-Services).
+It is not available on other transport types such as [RawSocket](RawSocket-Transport).

-Also, while enabling cookie tracking is a prerequisite for cookie-based WAMP authentication., it can be used without authentication.
+> While enabling cookie tracking is a prerequisite for cookie-based WAMP authentication, it can be used without authentication.

 ## How it works